 Drugs compounded by traditional compounders that meet the requirements set forth in the revised FFDCA section 503A are exempt from the FFDCA requirements regarding Good Manufacturing Practices (Sec.
 501(a)(2)(B)), adequate directions for use (Sec.
 502(f)(1)), and the new drug provisions (Sec.
-505).
+505 for human drugs and Sec.
+512 for animal drugs).
 Prescription drugs compounded by compounding manufacturers that meet the requirements set forth in the revised FFDCA section 503A are exempt from the FFDCA requirements regarding adequate directions for use (Sec.
 502(f)(1)) and the new drug provisions (Sec.
-505), but are subject to applicable Good Manufacturing Practices.
+505 for human drugs and Sec.
+512 for animal drugs), but are subject to applicable Good Manufacturing Practices.